BethiAarthi/todolist/README.md

 # Simple To-Do List Application
+Here's a rephrased version of the description:

-This is a simple To-Do List application built using Python and Tkinter.
-It allows users to add, delete, and clear tasks from a list.
-This to-do list can be used for tracking the things you need to do in your daily life.
+This is a basic To-Do List application created with Python and Tkinter.
+It enables users to add, remove, and clear tasks from a list.
+This to-do list is a useful tool for managing and tracking daily tasks and activities.

 ## Features